KRakeesh04/s1/src/content/docs/mechanics/statics/06-principal-axes.md

 :::note

-Any axis of symmetry is a centroidal principal axis
+Any axis of symmetry is a centroidal principal axis.

 :::